TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-2.md

 ### React Scheduler

 Apparently, this behavior was [introduced in React 16](https://adasq.github.io/scheduling-in-react-16-x/).
 Prior to that, React rendering always happened synchronously.
 Now, the scheduler module in React can break work up into smaller chunks to try and keep the UI more responsive.
-However, everything I've read suggests that this is [opt in behavior](https://3perf.com/talks/react-concurrency/) that was publicly exposed as [Concurrent Rendering in React 18](https://legacy.reactjs.org/blog/2022/03/29/react-v18.html).
+However, everything I've read suggests that this is [opt in behavior](https://3perf.com/talks/react-concurrency/) that was first publicly exposed as [Concurrent Rendering in React 18](https://legacy.reactjs.org/blog/2022/03/29/react-v18.html).

 Why is my boring, minimal virtual scroll list control triggering this behavior?
 Do all React virtual scrolling controls have this problem?